-He went to the Inter-American Development Bank (IDB) in 1988 to participate in a major reformulation of Bank’s role in the Latin American Region.
+Ciro went to the Inter-American Development Bank (IDB) in 1988 to participate in a major reformulation of Bank’s role in the Latin American Region.
 He was originally the manager for policies and country strategies and subsequently was made Manager of one of the regional departments, responsible for lending to the English-speaking Caribbean countries and to four of the Andean countries (Venezuela, Peru, Ecuador and Colombia).
 In that capacity, he managed a portfolio of several billion dollars per year.

 In 2005, he was promoted to be the Executive Vice President, which made him the Chief Operating Officer of the institution.
 He served in that capacity until he retired in 2008.
 He graduated from the City College of New York in 1963 and finished his PhD work at the City University of New York in 1966.
 Since 2021, Mr. De Falco has served as Chairman of the Board of Directors of Casa Italiana Sociocultural Center Inc.

 Dennis Santoli, Esq.

 Dennis R. Santoli spent more than three decades founding and leading insurance companies that underwrite liability risks for health care facilities.
 Before his retirement in 2016, he was president and CEO of The Campania Group and president of Hanover Healthcare.
 Santoli majored in history at Adelbert College and went on to earn a law degree at Georgetown University Law Center.
 He has remained strongly connected to Sigma Chi, his college fraternity, serving as chair of the Sigma Chi Leadership Institute and as the 67th Grand Consul (international president).
 In 2004, he was inducted into the Order of Constantine, the fraternity’s highest honor, and he has been recognized as a Significant Sig.
 He is currently chairman of the Sigma Chi Risk Management Foundation.
-A retired major in the U.S. Army Reserve, Santoli has assumed leadership roles in several cultural and educational institutions.
+A retired major in the U.S. Army Reserve, Sennis has assumed leadership roles in several cultural and educational institutions.
 He is on the board of directors of the Casa Italian Cultural Center, Language School and Museum in Washington, D.C., and executive director of the Blue & Gold Education Foundation in Vienna, Va.